[?] Subscribe To This Site

 London became an effective shield against extreme weather conditions after 1983, when the authorities built the storm surge barrier, the Thames Barrier.

-In 2025 however, it is not certain that the Thames Barrier will be able to protect London from flooding, although some environmental experts have anticipated that the city is less vulnerable to any rising in sea level caused by climate change.
+In 2025 however, it is not certain that the river Barrier will be able to protect London from flooding, although some environmental experts have anticipated that the city is less vulnerable to any rising in sea level caused by climate change.

 If climate change continues, the combination of high tides, hurricanes in the middle latitudes and a general rise in sea levels inundate the current barrier to widespread destruction as a result.